jsa-aerial/hanami/README.md

 ## Subtitution Key Functions

 A more general version of the function as value of a substitution key is provided by the `hc/subkeyfns` map and associated processing.
-The function `hc/update-subkeyfns` (see [API](#api)) can be used to register a function for a subtitution key.
+The function [hc/update-subkeyfns](#templates-and-substitution-keys) can be used to register a function for a subtitution key.
 This is a 'global' function - separate from any value given for the key.
 These functions take three arguments: `(fn[submap, subkey, subval] ...)`.

 Where the `submap` parameter is the current substitution map in the transformation; the `subkey` parameter is the substitution key for this function; and the `subval` parameter is the _value_ of the substitution key.